Red Planet Hotels

-Red Planet Hotels, founded in 2010, is a privately owned regional hotel company focused on Asia’s expanding value hotel sector.
+Red Planet Hotels, founded in 2010, is a privately owned regional hotel company focused on Asia's expanding value hotel sector.
 The company owns and operates 32 hotels in Indonesia, Japan, the Philippines, and Thailand with a total of 5,151 rooms.

 History

 Red Planet opened its first hotel in Hat Yai, Thailand in December 2011.
 In July 2015, Red Planet announced that it had ended its partnership with Tune Hotels and rebranded all of its properties in the Philippines, Thailand, Indonesia, and Japan.

-In September 2016, Reuters reported Red Planet received a USD 70 million investment from Goldman Sachs to facilitate Red Planet’s planned regional expansion.
+In September 2016, Reuters reported Red Planet received a US$70 million investment from Goldman Sachs to facilitate Red Planet's planned regional expansion.

-Since 2010, Red Planet has raised USD 240 million in funding from investors.
+Since 2010, Red Planet has raised US$240 million in funding from investors.
 The company said it planned to raise one final round of capital before an IPO.

 Rooms

 Red Planet Hotels' rooms are consistent across all properties.
 Additionally, the hotel offers twin, double, deluxe double, and disabled-accessible rooms.